ptaconet/modisfast/README.md

 devtools::install_github("ptaconet/opendapr")
 ```

-Work is ongoing to publish the package in the CRAN.
+Work is ongoing to publish the package on the CRAN.

-## How to use `opendapr` ?
+## How to use opendapr ?

-Downloading the data with `opendapr` is a simple two-steps workflow :
+Downloading the data with opendapr is a simple two-steps workflow :

 1. With the function **`get_url()`**: Retrieve the URL(s) of the data
     for a given collection, variables, time frame, region and output